Candida (Candidiasis): Symptoms, Causes, and Treatment

 Frequently asked questions

-Symptoms vary by type and location.
-Oral thrush causes white patches and mouth soreness.
-Vaginal candidiasis causes itching, thick white discharge, and pain during intercourse.
-Cutaneous candidiasis causes red itchy rashes in skin folds.
-Invasive candidiasis causes fever and chills not responding to antibiotics, mainly in hospitalised or immunocompromised patients.
+Symptoms vary by location.
+Oral thrush: white patches on the tongue or inner cheeks, mouth soreness, difficulty swallowing.
+Vaginal yeast infection: itching, thick white odourless discharge, redness, pain during intercourse or urination.
+Skin-fold yeast infection: red itchy rashes in moist skin areas.
+Severe forms (rare): high fever and chills not responding to antibiotics, mainly in immunocompromised patients.

 Related conditions and next steps